bentomas/node-async-testing/README.md

 can leave the web server running and switch back and forth between editing tests or code and running the tests.
 Very handy!

+\[The server is known to work in the lastest versions of Safari and Chrome.
+Any help in getting it to work in Opera, Firefox or other browesers would be much appreciated!\]

 Custom Reporting
 ----------------